cyb3run1c0rn/raptor_prompt_framework/README.md

-# 🦅 RAPTOR Prompt Engineering Framework
+🦅 RAPTOR Prompt Engineering Framework

-## RAPTOR Prompt Engineering Framework

-**Version:** 1.0
+Version: 1.0
-**Author:** Warren Stockdale
+Author: Warren Stockdale
-**Licence:** CC BY-NC 4.0
+Licence: CC BY-NC 4.0
-**Last Updated:** 23/03/2025
+Last Updated: 23/03/2025

 ---

-## 🚀 Executive Summary
+🚀 Executive Summary

-The **RAPTOR Prompt Engineering Framework** provides a structured and adaptable method for creating effective prompts for AI systems.
-It improves clarity, structure, and consistency, particularly for technical, professional, or high-stakes use cases.
+The RAPTOR Prompt Engineering Framework offers a systematic and flexible approach to crafting effective prompts for AI systems.
+It enhances clarity, structure, and consistency, especially for technical, professional, or high-stakes scenarios.

-**RAPTOR** stands for:
+RAPTOR stands for:

-- **Role** – Define the AI's persona
+- Role – Define the AI’s persona
-- **Aim** – Set a clear task
+- Aim – Set a clear task
-- **Parameters** – Apply scope and constraints
+- Parameters – Establish scope and constraints
-- **Tone** – Control communication style
+- Tone – Determine communication style
-- **Output** – Structure the response
+- Output – Specify the response format
-- **Review** – Enable iteration or refinement
+- Review – Enable iteration or refinement

-This framework empowers users to guide AI models more effectively by scaffolding the prompt design process.
+This framework helps users better guide AI models by providing a structured blueprint for prompt creation.

-**Use as a Meta Prompt** - For near perfect prompt generation consider using as a meta prompt with your ideas or tasks.
+Use as a Meta Prompt – To achieve near-perfect prompt generation, consider utilising RAPTOR as a meta prompt alongside your ideas or tasks.

 ---

-## 🧠 Role
+🧠 Role

-Assigning a specific identity or area of expertise to the AI helps contextualise its knowledge and behaviour.
+Assigning a particular identity or area of expertise to the AI provides the correct context for its knowledge and behaviour.

-**Example:**
+Example:
-> "You are a senior cybersecurity analyst with expertise in OT systems and incident response."
+"You are a senior cybersecurity analyst with expertise in OT systems and incident response."

 ---

-## 🎯 Aim
+🎯 Aim

-Clearly articulate what you want the AI to accomplish.
+Clearly state what you want the AI to accomplish.

-**Example:**
+Example:
-> "Analyse the key threats to critical infrastructure posed by emerging OT malware families in 2024."
+"Analyse the key threats to critical infrastructure posed by emerging OT malware families in 2024."

 ---

-## 📐 Parameters
+📐 Parameters

-Define scope, exclusions, time frames, and other constraints.
+Define the scope, exclusions, time frames, and any other limitations.

-**Example:**
+Example:
-> "Focus on advisories from government agencies and known vendors since January 2024.
+"Focus on advisories from government agencies and known vendors since January 2024.
 Exclude generic ransomware."

 ---

-## 🎙️ Tone
+🎙️ Tone

-Set the communication style to align with audience expectations.
+Specify the desired communication style to suit the intended audience.

-**Example:**
+Example:
-> "Use a formal and concise tone suitable for executive-level reporting."
+"Use a formal and concise tone suitable for executive-level reporting."

 ---

-## 🗂️ Output
+🗂️ Output

-Specify the desired structure or format of the response.
+Instruct the AI on the exact structure or format of the response.

-**Example:**
+Example:
-> "Provide the analysis in four sections: (1) Key Vulnerabilities, (2) Attack Vectors, (3) Impact Assessment, (4) Mitigation Strategies."
+"Provide the analysis in four sections: (1) Key Vulnerabilities, (2) Attack Vectors, (3) Impact Assessment, (4) Mitigation Strategies."

 ---

-## 🔍 Review
+🔍 Review

-Encourage the AI to check for assumptions, missing data, or clarification needs.
+Prompt the AI to highlight assumptions, gaps in information, or any need for clarification.

-**Example:**
+Example:
-> "If assumptions are required, state them clearly.
+"If assumptions are required, state them clearly.
 If information is missing, ask for clarification before continuing."

 ---

-## 🧩 Use Cases
+🧩 Use Cases

 - Executive briefings
-- Technical risk reports
+- Technical risk assessments
-- Educational content
+- Educational resources
 - Strategic planning with LLMs
 - Prompt libraries for consulting or SaaS

 ---

-## 📊 Comparison with Other Methods
+📊 Comparison with Other Methods

 | Feature               | RAPTOR ✅ | Chain-of-Thought ❌ | ReAct ❌ | APE ✅ |
 |-----------------------|-----------|----------------------|----------|--------|